tmedia

 Assistant coach Neil Craig took over from round 14 on an interim basis and after a six-week audition was officially appointed to the senior coach position on August 12.
 The Crows won four games under Craig to finish in 12th spot, missing the finals for the first time since 2000.

 Adelaide was savaged by injuries.
-Simon Goodwin played ten games because of a serious groin injury, Ben Hart (back, hamstring) appeared in only six games, Mark Stevens (knee, groin) played three games and Brett Burton (groin) missed nine games.
+Simon Goodwin played only ten games because of a serious groin injury, Ben Hart (back, hamstring) appeared in only six games, Mark Stevens (knee, groin) played three games and Brett Burton (groin) missed nine games.

 Adelaide completed the pre-season challenge series with a win against Port Adelaide in Kadina but the premiership season started badly, the Crows losing to the Kangaroos by 75 points in the opening round at AAMI Stadium.